 Read on for more information.

-How to Check if Your Camera is Supported by Lightroom
+Tip 1: How You Can Check if Your Camera is Supported by Lightroom

 For Lightroom supported cameras, check out Adobe’s official guide.
 Be sure to check the minimum version requirements for each software, where applicable.